 Think of a simple word for the first example to show the class.
-A good one to start off with could be the word “tree.”
-No matter what the level of the class, everyone should get it, plus have a good laugh with the example.
+A simple one to start off with would be the word “tree.”

-At the front of the classroom, simply stand up and form your body in the shape of a tree.
-The students should shout out a few guesses and eventually one student will say, “Tree!”
+Then, at the front of the classroom, simply stand up and form your body in the shape of a tree.
+The students should shout out a few guesses and, eventually, one student will shout, “Tree!”

 Additionally, you may want to explain the finer details of the game, such as holding up one finger suggests it is “one” word.
-Two fingers means the answer includes “two words” etc. Touching yourself on the chest means the answer is a “person.”
+Two fingers indicate the answer includes “two words” etc. Touching your chest means the answer is a “person.”
 Holding your hands up with the motion of a classic film camera means that it is a “movie.”

 If anyone doing the actions speaks, deduct a point from their team.
-Only the audience watching the student at the front of the class should be shouting out answers and using their voices.
+Only the audience watching the student at the front of the class should be shouting out answers.

 Follow-Up ESL Activities:

-As a follow up activity to the Charades ESL game, you could collect all of the words that the students used and have them create a story using the vocabulary.
+As a follow-up activity to the Charades ESL game, collect all of the words that the students used.
+Then, have them create a story using the vocabulary.
 It could be a short paragraph or a speaking activity, like the Movie Trailers Speaking Activity, depending on which core skill you would like to focus on.